Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 An invoke policy mapping may reference any IDP name set in the configuration, below is a sample of the environment variable setup to handle this mapping.

 Given the configuration below, a proxy secured by the `IDPAuthPolicy` policy will map the credential type to the `idp-name` Okta IDP.
-For more information on the IDP environment variables see [Provisioning OAuth credential to an identity provider](/docs/connect_manage_environ/marketplace_provisioning#provisioning-OAuth-credential-to-an-identity-provider).
+For more information on the IDP environment variables, see [Provisioning OAuth credential to an identity provider](/docs/connect_manage_environ/marketplace_provisioning#provisioning-OAuth-credential-to-an-identity-provider).

 ```shell
 APIMANAGER_INVOKEPOLICY_MAPPING_POLICYNAME_1=IDPAuthPolicy